Coding1610/React/Lecture_C/README.md

 # _4. Children in JSX_

-1. In JSX expression that contain both an opening tag and a closing tag, the content between those tags in passed as a special prop,.
+1. In JSX expression that contain both an opening tag and a closing tag, the content between those tags in passed as a special prop.
+  <h3>Example</h3>

-2. prop : props.children.
+    prop : props.children.
-3. <tag> Yashu </tag>.
+    <tag> Yashu </tag>.
-4. Here children = "Yashu".
+    Here children = "Yashu".